 (a) CONTRACTOR is duly organized and validly existing as a corporation in good standing under the laws of the State of California and is duly qualified to do business in the State of California.

-(b) CONTRACTOR has full legal right, power and authority to execute and deliver, and perform its obligations under this AGREEMENT, and has duly authorized the execution and delivery of this AGREEMENT.
-This AGREEMENT has been duly executed and delivered by CONTRACTOR and constitutes a legal, valid and binding obligation of CONTRACTOR enforceable against CONTRACTOR in accordance with its terms.
+(b) CONTRACTOR has full legal right, power and authority to execute the AGREEMENT, and to perform its obligations and deliver the services required by the AGREEMENT; and CONTRACTOR has duly authorized the execution of the AGREEMENT by the signatory(ies) who executed the AGREEMENT on its behalf, and has duly authorized delivery of the AGREEMENT to the AGENCY.
+The AGREEMENT has been duly executed and delivered by CONTRACTOR and constitutes a legal, valid and binding obligation of CONTRACTOR enforceable against CONTRACTOR in accordance with its terms.

-(c) Neither the execution or delivery by CONTRACTOR of this AGREEMENT, the performance by CONTRACTOR of its obligations hereunder, nor the fulfillment by CONTRACTOR of the terms and conditions hereof:
+(c) Neither the execution nor delivery by CONTRACTOR of the AGREEMENT, the performance by CONTRACTOR of its obligations thereunder, nor the fulfillment by CONTRACTOR of the terms and conditions hereof:

 (i) conflicts with, violates or results in a breach of any applicable law; or